Archaeogeodesy, a Key to Prehistory

 The capabilities evidenced by the Neolithic monuments posed questions.
 Where and when did these cultural practices originate?
 Was the same fundamental knowledge applied to the arrangement of monuments across a wider landscape?
 How far and wide did positional interrelationship of sites and architectural incorporation of astronomical knowledge extend?
 What of contemporaneous or similar sites at distances beyond the range of intervisibility?
 Obvious similarities exist between monumental earthworks and megalithic constructs on opposite sides of the Irish Sea.
 Determinatation of site arc distance provided some surprising results (software and spherical trigonometry formulas).

 The Avebury complex, the largest megalithic standing stone and henge circle in England is situated a quarter of a degree from Stonehenge on the Salisbury plain.
 Avebury is also located 1/100 of the planetary circumference from two major archaeological complexes in Ireland, Newgrange and Tara.
 The distance from Dowth tumulus to Avebury equals 1/100 of circumference (3.602°) as does that from Knowth to Windmill Hill henge (3.600°).
-The distance from Khufu's Great Pyramid to older Newgrange is one-tenth of the planetary circumference (36.004°).
+The distance from Khufu's Great Pyramid to older Newgrange A, a henge and cairn monument, is one-tenth of the planetary circumference (36.004°).

 These and other site interrelationships posed more questions.
 First, are the spatial relationships across vast distances intentional or coincidence?
 On the opposite side of the Atlantic Ocean in Eastern North America, similar earthworks pose the same questions, as do monuments and monument alignments around the world.
 What levels of geodetic knowledge did prehistoric cultures possess?
 To what extent does evidence of ancient astronomy indicate the practice of geodesy?
 Is it possible that earthworks on both sides of the Atlantic Ocean were situated with exact knowledge of their latitude and longitude and possibly also in specific relationships to each other?
 And, to what extent can ancient monuments answer these question?